robertbasic/pugdebug/README.md

 ## debugging sessions

-To start a debugging session, click the "Start" button in the top left corner (Shortcut: F2).
+To start debugging, click the `Start listening` button in the top left corner (shortcut: `F1`).

+pugdebug then listens to all connections on the `Port` provided, and if the connection has the `IDE Key` matching with what is configured, it will start debugging the PHP request from that connection.

+In the case if there is already a debugging in progress, the new connection will be queued and once the debugging of the current connection is done, the new one will be debugged.

+This allows pugdebug to debug multiple requests (think ajax).

-Load your web project in your browser and start a [HTTP debugging session](http://xdebug.org/docs/remote#browser_session).
+Load a web project in a browser and start a
+[HTTP debugging session](http://xdebug.org/docs/remote#browser_session).

-pugdebug should pick up that session and display the index file of your web project, while stopping the execution on the first line.
+pugdebug should pick up that request and display the index file of the web project, while stopping the execution on the first line.

-Using the `Run`, `Over`, `In`, `Out` continuation commands you can step through your PHP code.
+Using the `Run` (`F5`), `Over` (`F6`), `In` (`F7`), `Out` (`F8`) continuation commands allows
+stepping through the PHP code.

-Setting breakpoints is possible by double clicking the line where a breakpoint should be placed.
+Setting breakpoints is possible by double clicking the line where a breakpoint is needed.

 The correspoding line number should be highlighted and a new breakpoint should be listed in the breakpoint viewer (bottom right corner).

 Double clicking the line with a breakpoint should remove that breakpoint.

+The `Stop` (`F3`) action will stop debugging the current request and tell Xdebug to stop further execution of the PHP script that is being debugged.

+The `Detach` (`F4`) action will detach the debugger from the current request, which allows to stop debugging but also let the PHP script finish as it normally would.

+The `Stop listening` (`F2`) action will tell pugdebug to stop listening to new incomming connections.

 ## debugging cli scripts

 It is also possible to debug CLI scripts with pugdebug.

-Start pugdebug as stated in the previous section, click `Start` to start a debugging session and then in a new terminal type:
+Start pugdebug as stated in the previous section, click `Start listening` to start listening to incomming connections and then in a new terminal type:

 ```
 export XDEBUG_CONFIG="idekey=pugdebug"
 ```

-(or whatever you set the `xdebug.idekey` setting to) and then start your PHP CLI script normally:
+(or whatever the `xdebug.idekey` setting is set to) and then start the PHP CLI script normally:

 ```
 php script.php
 ```

-pugdebug should pick up the debugging session and let you debug your script.
+pugdebug should pick up the debugging session and allow the script to be debugged.

 ## todo